North Carolina

 2. the land qualified for present-use valuation in the hands of that individual; and

-3. all of the current beneficiaries are either the trust's creator or relatives of the trust's creator, or a second trust whose current beneficiaries are the trust's creator or relatives of the trust's creator.
+3. all the current beneficiaries are either the trust's creator or relatives of the trust's creator, or a second trust whose current beneficiaries are the trust's creator or relatives of the trust's creator.

 In addition, land owned by testamentary trusts will qualify for present-use valuation if the trust was created by an individual, the land qualified for present-use valuation in the hands of that individual, the creator of the trust had no relatives at the time of death, and the trust income is used for educational, scientific, literary, cultural, charitable, or religious purposes.